SimonNtz/SAR_app/README.md

 ### In order to execute successfully the application you should have,

 1. A SlipStream account

 1. Your cloud credentials added to your SlipStream Account

 1. pip installed (https://pypi.python.org/pypi/pip)

 1. SlipStream Client installed (https://pypi.python.org/pypi/slipstream-client/3.14)

 ## Instructions

 * In 'product_list.cfg' insert your product names line per line.

-* Run the client script.
+* Run the client script with

 `bash client_script.sh <YOUR_CLOUD_SERVICE>`